sourcegraph/scip-java/docs/benchmarks.md

   compilation by 45-50%.
 - Recommendation: do not enable the SemanticDB compiler plugin during local edit-and-test workflows.
-The compiler plugin is primarily intended to be enabled in custom CI jobs to upload LSIF indexes.
+The compiler plugin is primarily intended to be enabled in custom CI jobs to upload SCIP indexes.